Amanda Barrie: Early life and education

 Barrie was born Shirley Anne Broadbent in Ashton-under-Lyne, Lancashire, to Herbert Broadbent and his wife Connie (née Pike).
-Barrie attended St Anne's College, Lytham St Annes, then trained at the Arts Educational Schools in London and later at Bristol Old Vic Theatre School.
+She attended St Anne's College, Lytham St Annes, then trained at the Arts Educational Schools in London and later at Bristol Old Vic Theatre School.

 Career

 Barrie appeared in pantomime as a child and was a dancer before working for many years as a chorus girl in the West End until her first break as an actress came along.
 At sixteen she danced at the Windsor Club with Danny La Rue and Barbara Windsor, changing her name before making her West End debut in 1961's Babes in the Wood.
 Throughout the 1960s, Barrie worked on many stage productions including Cabaret, Private Lives, Hobson's Choice and Aladdin.

-She made her screen debut in the comedy film Operation Bullshine in 1959, leading to roles in films including What a Whopper and Doctor in Distress.
+Barrie made her screen debut in the comedy film Operation Bullshine in 1959, leading to roles in films including What a Whopper and Doctor in Distress.
 Barrie then starred in two of the Carry On films, a long-running series of British comedy films: she had a supporting part as a cab driver in Carry On Cabby (1963) and took the title role in Carry On Cleo (1964).

 In 1965, Barrie starred alongside Billy Fury in his film I've Gotta Horse.
 Barrie continued to appear in many television series into the 1970s as well as presenting Hickory House with former Coronation Street star Alan Rothwell between 1973 and 1977.
 In 1975, Barrie played Mrs. B.J.
 Spence in the Walt Disney film One of Our Dinosaurs Is Missing.
 After roles in a string of one-off television plays and series, she appeared in a guest role as a ballet mistress in the BBC comedy series Are You Being Served? in 1979.
 In 1982, she starred alongside Brian Murphy in L for Lester, a sitcom about a driving instructor.

-Barrie is well known as Alma Sedgewick (later Baldwin), in Coronation Street.
-She was a bit-player in the early to mid-1980s before she was offered a contract in 1988, after which her character became high-profile.
+Barrie is well known for playing Alma Sedgewick (later Baldwin), in Coronation Street.
+She was a bit-player in the early to mid-1980s, before she was offered a contract in 1988, after which her character became high-profile.
+(By coincidence, in 1966 she had appeared in Pardon the Expression, a spin-off of Coronation Street).
 She continued in the role until her departure in 2001.
-In the story, Alma was diagnosed with cervical cancer which later caused her death.
+In the story, Alma was diagnosed with cervical cancer, which later caused her death.

 Since leaving Coronation Street, Barrie has continued to act, firstly as Margo Phillips in the BBC medical soap opera Doctors for nine episodes, and in the ITV1 prison series Bad Girls, playing inmate Bev Tull from the fifth series to the last, along with Phyl Oswyn played by Stephanie Beacham.
 The characters together were known as "The Costa Cons".